thoughtspot/rest-api-sdk/TS_GENERIC_LIB/doc/controllers/group.md

 # Add Privileges to Group

 To programmatically add privileges to an existing group, use API endpoint.
 When you assign privileges to a group,  all the users under to this group inherits the privileges assigned to that group.
 At least one of id or name of group is required.
-When both are given user id will be considered.
+When both are given,then user id will be considered.

 ```ts
 async addPrivilegesToGroup(